 The purpose of RHASS is to support and encourage the best of Scottish agriculture and its practice.
 To actively communicate and bring to life its value and promote a greater appreciation of the impact of agriculture on everyday life.

 A registered charity, the Society plays a pivotal role in the creation of a better understanding of the management of Scotland's land and rural resources.

 Over the last year, RHASS has:

 - Contributed over £250m to the Scottish economy

-- Attracted almost 189,000 visitors to The Royal Highland Show - a world renowned showcase for the best in farming and food and an important business platform attracting exhibitors, farmers and general public from home and abroad
+- Attracted over 190,000 visitors to the 2017 Royal Highland Show - a world renowned showcase for the best in farming and food and an important business platform attracting exhibitors, farmers and general public from home and abroad

 - Delivered a curriculum-based education programme and interfaced with 70,000 Scottish school children

 - Hosted one million visitors at its 280-acre Royal Highland Centre conference & exhibition space

 - Received planning permission for a £30 million redevelopment of the Royal Highland Centre to include two additional hotels, a Scottish Centre of Excellence for primary and secondary produce, an expanded agri business hub, new conference space and upgraded access routes